 How’d you like to make things official atop the tallest building west of Chicago?
 The InterContinental contains 73 floors and an open-air sky deck that can accommodate larger wedding parties.
 There you can see all the way from the Pacific to the Hollywood sign.
 Other spaces are available for your big day, too, like the 20,000-plus square foot Wilshire Grand Ballroom, fitting a variety of sizes.
 Additionally, there’s a private bridal suite and dedicated wedding coordinator who will ensure the five-star international catering options match your taste perfectly.

 In DTLA’s historic core, this new hotel with industrial-meets-glam interiors is ideal for a wedding that hits on luxury and contemporary styling.
-Its 22,343-square-foot event space can be transformed for virtually any occasion, and there’s also a top floor lounge, 18 Social, that fits parties of up to 200.
-It has full entertainment capabilities, a 14-foot glass bifold doors that open out to the roof deck with incomparable views and a spacious pool deck.
+Its 22,343-square-foot event space can be transformed for virtually any occasion, and there’s also a top-floor lounge, 18 Social, that fits parties of up to 200.
+It has full entertainment capabilities, 14-foot glass bifold doors that open out to the roof deck with incomparable views and a spacious pool deck.